JWST NIRSpec High-resolution Spectroscopy of MACS0647-JD at z=10.167: Resolved [OII] Doublet and Electron Density in an Early Galaxy: Analysis

 \subsection{Measured Emission Line Properties}

-We show the fitting results for the stacked spectrum, JD1, and JD2 in Figures~\ref{fig:spectrum_stack},~\ref{fig:spectrum_jd1}, and~\ref{fig:spectrum_jd2}, respectively.
-Measured properties of the emission lines are summarized in Tables~\ref{tab:lines_tack}, ~\ref{tab:lines_jd1}, and~\ref{tab:lines_jd2}.
-In each figure, the full spectrum is shown in the first row, while cutouts of emission lines are shown in the second and third rows.
-The red line and shaded area in each cutout show the Gaussian model drawn from the median posteriors and the range given by the 16th and 84th percentiles, respectively.
+The results of the emission-line fitting for the stacked spectrum is shown in Figure~\ref{fig:spectrum_stack}, while the measured line properties are summarized in Table~\ref{tab:lines_tack}.
+For comparison, we also show the fitting results of the JD1 and JD2 spectra in Appendix~\ref{sec:fit_results_jd1_jd2} (see Figures~\ref{fig:spectrum_jd1} and~\ref{fig:spectrum_jd2}).
+In Figure~\ref{fig:spectrum_stack}, the first row shows the full spectrum, while cutouts in the second and third rows show fitting results of the emission lines.
+The red line and shaded area in each cutout show the Gaussian model drawn from the median posteriors and the range between the 16th and 84th percentiles, respectively.
 For the \OIIdw\ doublet, the best fits of the individual lines are shown by the blue and green dashed lines, while the red line shows the total.
 The flux uncertainties shown in the cutout spectra have been scaled up by a factor of two.